ALXS-GitHub/RL-Designer/docs/Designer-Guide.md

 If some of the models are missing, here is the tutorial to extract them from the game files and converting it to an .obj file: [https://www.youtube.com/watch?v=RdgA_RMLDeU](https://www.youtube.com/watch?v=RdgA_RMLDeU)

+⚠️I still highly recommend to use the models from the game files, as they are more accurate and up to date.
+This will avoid any issues with the models that are not matching the game (as I got this issue...).

 ## Preparing the model in Blender

 Before you start creating your decal, you need to prepare the model in Blender.
 This will allow you to see how your decal will look like on the car and also to create more complex decals with 3D models.